-We offer a developmentally appropriate curriculum to children from two years old to Kindergarten.
+We offer a developmentally appropriate curriculum to children ages 2 years old to Kindergarten.
 This approach provides each child with the right mix of challenge, support, sensitivity and stimulation to promote and enhance their learning.
 It allows children to grow at their own pace, explore, create, discover, build relationships with peers, and become confident lifelong learners.

-Children help update a weather chart and a calendar during circle time so they are learning the days of the week, months of the year and numbers, counting the days and examining the seasons.
-Using our helper chart, we decide the task each child is able child to assist with each day i.e. wiping the table, distributing sitting pads, line leader, sweeping the floor etc. This gives the children a sense of responsibility, community and ownership and it promotes life skills.
+Children help update a weather chart and calendar during circle time so they are learning the days of the week, months of the year and numbers and examine the seasons.
+Using our helper chart, we decide the task each child is able child to assist with each day i.e. wiping the table, distributing sitting pads, line leader, sweeping the floor, serving meals etc. This gives the children a sense of responsibility, community and ownership and it promotes life skills.

 To further enhance and ensure that children’s developmental needs are being met, we supplement our curriculum with the Mother Goose Time curriculum- a nationally acclaimed research based program that covers many foundational skills for preschoolers.
 It also gives teachers concrete materials, new activity ideas and training to inspire children’s curiosity.
 You may find more information at Mother Goose Time.